orange-cloudfoundry/logs-service-broker/README.md

 # logs-service-broker

-Logs-service-broker is a broker server for logs parsing (with custom parsing patterns given by user or operator) and forwarding to one or multiple syslog endpoint in rfc 5424 syslog format.
+Logs-service-broker is a broker server for logs parsing (with custom parsing patterns given by user or operator) and forwarding to one or multiple syslog endpoint in RFC 5424 syslog format.
-Take care that logs-service-broker will always provide json encoded format to final syslogs endpoint(s).
+Take care that logs-service-broker will always provide json encoded format to final syslog endpoint(s).

-It is for now tied to cloud foundry for different types of logs received by this platform.
+It is for now tied to Cloud Foundry for different types of logs received by this platform.

 This is compliant with the spec [open service broker api](https://www.openservicebrokerapi.org/) for [syslog drain](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#log-drain).

 ## How to deploy

-On cloud foundry service should **not** be deployed from this source code but it must use the boshrelease related to it which can be found here: https://github.com/orange-cloudfoundry/logservice-boshrelease/
+On Cloud Foundry, a service should **not** be deployed from this source code, but it must use the boshrelease related to it which can be found here: https://github.com/orange-cloudfoundry/logservice-boshrelease/

 1. Clone the repo
 2. Go build the repo directly this will give you a logs-service-broker runnable server
-3. Create a `config.yml` file to set a your configuration.
-Configuration is explained in [configuration](#configuration) section
+3. Create a `config.yml` file to set your configuration.
+Configuration is explained in the [configuration section](#configuration)

 ## Configuration